ibm-cloud-architecture/ibm-cloud-stencils/README.md

 <details><summary>General</summary>
 <p>

-1. Instance Group feature is not currently available.

-2. Floating IP icon is an arrow with a closed circle that represents a NIC pointing outwards from an instance.
+1. Floating IP icon is an arrow with a closed circle that represents a NIC pointing outwards from an instance.

-3. IBM VPC has a single subnet type Subnet where Subnet:ACL denotes a Subnet with an associated ACL which can be customized such as SubnetName:ACLName, SubnetCIDR:ACLName, split to 2 lines, etc.
+2. IBM VPC has a single subnet type Subnet where Subnet:ACL denotes a Subnet with an associated ACL which can be customized such as SubnetName:ACLName, SubnetCIDR:ACLName, split to 2 lines, etc.

-4. Diagram containers if available in a tool (draw.io and Visio) are used for boxes but not groups.
+3. Diagram containers if available in a tool (draw.io and Visio) are used as mentioned in the Overview.

-5. To migrate existing boxes and groups to latest, apply styles from new boxes and groups to existing diagram.
+4. To migrate existing boxes and groups to latest if desired, apply styles from new boxes and groups to existing diagram.
 For draw.io, updating styles in existing boxes that are not yet containers won't make existing contents of a box part of the container.

 </p>
 </details>